Information alert

 Consultant radiologists

-Consultant radiologists are specialists in examining and interpreting X-rays, CT and MRI scans, bone scans and other tests performed to confirm diagnosis.
+Consultant radiologists are doctors who specialise in looking at X-rays, CT and MRI scans, bone scans and other imaging tests.
+They help to confirm what is causing your symptoms.

 Consultant histopathologists